Children’s teeth development

 - After brushing encourage your child to spit out toothpaste, not swallow it.
 There’s no need to rinse after brushing because the fluoride toothpaste left behind protects your child’s teeth.

-It’s important to choose the right toothbrush – one designed especially for children aged 2-5 years.
-These toothbrushes have small oval heads, soft bristles of different heights and non-slip, cushioned handles.
+It’s important to choose a toothbrush designed especially for children aged 2-5 years.
+These toothbrushes have small oval heads, soft bristles and non-slip, cushioned handles.
 They also often have cartoons and fun designs on the handle, which your child might like.

 Keeping the toothbrush clean